Team-Anveshak/caesar2020/misc_features/udp_files/README.md

-#Arduino to STM communication using UDP Communication Protocol
+#Arduino communication using UDP Communication Protocol
 Dependencies:
 *Python: pygame, socket
 ##How to use